Podcast – Biden Wants To Censor You At The Request Of Ukraine – Tuesday, July 11

 Bookmark and Share

-You’ve heard the terms ‘faux’ and ‘pseudo’ conservative, but who are they … are they?
-No doubt all of you conservatives there have been the victims of bias in some form or another, and have been frustrated at the blatant lies what conservative beliefs really are.
+You’ve heard the terms ‘faux’ and ‘pseudo’ , but who are they … what are they?
+No doubt all of you conservatives out there have been the victims of bias some or another, and have been frustrated at the blatant lies about what conservative beliefs really are.
 You most likely share my frustration towards those around you who think they understand what conservatives stand for.
 Like me, you know they are almost always wrong about your beliefs.
 Yet the lies and ignorance continue to rear their ugly heads every time you listen to a liberal talk, write, or even sing about the evil conservatives.

 In the speeches I’ve given I always try to address this point.
 I’ll ask everyone if they share my frustration about the falsehoods of what conservatives stand for, and they always say yes.
 Then I ask them what it is that conservatives really do stand for, and can they articulate that to those around them.
 Blank stares usually fill the room at this point.

-When someone says conservatives hate the environment, children, the elderly, the poor, minorities, , and homosexuals … how do you counter that?
+When someone says conservatives hate the environment, children, the elderly, the poor, minorities, women, and homosexuals … how do you counter that?
 Do you even try to?
 These are the most common attacks against conservatives based on falsehoods.
-You should be able to explain them away, but so many of you don’t.
-How can people ever understand what conservatives stand for if you never tell them?
+You should be able to explain them away, but many of you don’t.
+How can ever understand what conservatives stand for if you never tell them?

 I’ve seen many attempts to explain what conservative beliefs are, but few actually address the core principles.
 Usually, they are both wrong anyway … because they are being explained by someone who isn’t a conservative.
 Sometimes they are way too philosophical in their attempt to explain what conservatives believe.
 This comes off as an overreaching attempt to seem dignified, and it ignores the core principles.